 Or, if you think yourself a failure when you find yourself constantly striving and falling short of that mythical Gold Ring of enlightenment, don’t worry about it.
 What you are doing when you sit is already enlightening.
 You are there already.
 I’m going to go back and put that in bold.

 The least you can bring, to any situation of conflict in transformation is to be willing to sit for fifteen or twenty minutes.
 If you feel comfortable, invite others to sit with you.
 Something unexpected, something good, could happen.
-Maybe the broken, boring, incessant, repetitive dialogue that may have been going on between the injured parties could pause, take a break, and everyone in the room could be given the chance to see or hear the greater story that they have all been missing.
+Maybe the broken, boring, incessant, repetitive discussion or debate that may have been going on between the injured parties could pause, take a break, and everyone in the room could be given the chance to see or hear the greater story that they have all been missing.
 It may be worth a try.